FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 dateModified: 2021-02-05
 ---

-As more of our lives move online, multi factor authentication (MFA) becomes more important as a way of keeping our accounts secure.
+As more of our lives move online, multi-factor authentication (MFA) becomes more important as a way of keeping our accounts secure.

 As a user, you should enable MFA on any accounts containing valuable data.